 Social Studies Teacher- Excel Center Shadeland The Excel Center Shadeland

-Do you enjoy being part of a supportive and mission-based community?
-Are you looking to help make a generational impact on families through curriculum?
+Are you looking for a more flexible teaching career than the traditional school setting?
+Do you enjoy being part of a supportive and mission-based community focused on enhancing generational impact?
 At the Shadeland Goodwill Excel Center, school days are 8:30 AM to 4:30 PM.
 Mondays through Thursdays are instructional and Fridays are flexible/preparatory days each week.

 The Social Studies Instructor, The Excel Center implements and develops The Excel Center curriculum and the success of its students.
 The Instructor facilitates learning for students attending The Excel Center, meeting students where they are.
 The Instructor employs a student-centered approach effectively tailoring the instructional strategies to the student’s needs approaching instruction with grit, creativity, and innovation.
 Strategies include but are not limited to direct instruction, one-on-one instruction, seminars, self-paced lessons, and online learning environments.
 The Instructor employs high-impact instructional practices and motivational techniques.
 The position works with the instructional team in meeting the educational goals and adhering to the Indiana State Standards as well as continuously improving curriculum and instruction.